Star Peak Energy Transition Corp. (STPK) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is William Blair Investment Management, LLC with over 5.49 million shares valued at $112.4 million.
 The investor’s holdings represent 14.32% of the STPK Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Adage Capital Partners GP L.L.C. with 2.39 million shares valued at $48.97 million to account for 6.24% of the shares outstanding.
 The other top investors are Van Eck Associates Corporation which holds 2.27 million shares representing 5.92% and valued at over $46.48 million, while Park West Asset Management LLC holds 4.43% of the shares totaling 1.7 million with a market value of $34.79 million.

 Star Peak Energy Transition Corp.
-(NYSE: STPK) is 76.10% higher on its value in year-to-date trading and has touched a low of $9.60 and a high of $51.49 in the current 52-week trading range.
+(NYSE: STPK) is 73.17% higher on its value in year-to-date trading and has touched a low of $9.60 and a high of $51.49 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The STPK stock was last observed hovering at around $38.51 in the last trading session, with the day’s loss setting it -2.48% off its average median price target of $67.00 for the next 12 months.
-It is also 46.22% off the consensus price target high of $67.00 offered by 2 analysts, but current levels are 46.22% higher than the price target low of $67.00 for the same period.
+The STPK stock was last observed hovering at around $34.18 in the last trading session, with the day’s gains setting it 1.25% off its average median price target of $67.00 for the next 12 months.
+It is also 47.12% off the consensus price target high of $67.00 offered by 2 analysts, but current levels are 47.12% higher than the price target low of $67.00 for the same period.

 Star Peak Energy Transition Corp.
 (STPK) Analyst Forecasts